‘Game Of Thrones’ Season 7 Spoilers: Maisie Williams Scared Of Her Future

 Maisie Williams was on British TV show This Morning, to promote her new Netflix sci-fi movie, iBoy, as Metro reports.
 Naturally, she was also asked about the upcoming Season 7 of Game Of Thrones, which will consist of seven episodes.

 Season 8, expected to air sometime next year, with a yet-to-be-decided number of episodes, will be Game of Thrones’ last season ever.
-Originally, Season 8 was supposed to have only six episodes, but at this point the number of episodes is still being discussed at HBO, with the final decision to be made by David Benioff and Dan Weiss, the series’ show-runners.
+Originally, Season 8 was supposed to have only six episodes, but at this point, the number of episodes is still being discussed at HBO, with the final decision to be made by David Benioff and Dan Weiss, the series’ showrunners.

-Game Of Thrones Season 7, according to Maisie Williams, will be the year everything heats up, after the events of Season 6 were setting everything up for the finale.
+Game Of Thrones Season 7, according to Maisie Williams, will be the year everything heats up after the events of Season 6 were setting everything up for the finale.

 “This year everyone gets their trials and their tribulations.
 Particularly for Arya there’s some high points and there’s some low points.”